-However, the era of low inflation has not brought an end to boom and bust cycles related to financial instability.
-For instance, there was the run-up and sharp correction in U.S. equity markets in 1987, and in Japanese equity and real estate prices a few years later.
-More recently, U.S. equity prices made enormous gains well in excess of historical experience.
+However, the era of low inflation has not brought an end to boom and bust cycles related to financial instability.1 For instance, there was the run up and sharp correction in US equity markets in 1987, and in Japanese equity and real estate prices a few years later.
+More recently, US equity prices made enormous gains well in excess of historical experience.
 There were two worldwide financial crises, one originating in East Asia in 1997 and the other following the Russian debt default in 1998.
-These latter events were marked by a sudden collapse of confidence in credit markets, resulting in a rapid destruction of market liquidity and a flight to safety.
+These latter events were marked by a sudden collapse of confidence in credit markets resulting in a rapid destruction of market liquidity and a flight to safety.
 As a result of these and other experiences, central bankers and economists have begun to consider what monetary policy can and should do in addition to maintaining low inflation to stabilize asset markets and the macroeconomy.

-The conquest of inflation increases the chances that a cyclical downturn could push an economy into deflation and stagnation, as has happened already in Japan.
-Policy makers and macroeconomists are currently divided in thinking about the nature of deflation and the monetary policy response to it.
+The conquest of inflation increases the chances that a cyclical downturn could push an economy into deflation and stagnation, as has happened already in Japan.2 Policymakers and macroeconomists are currently divided in thinking about the nature of deflation and the monetary policy response to it.
 The division of opinion about deflation is reminiscent of the views about inflation in the mid-1950s.
-Today, most seem to regard the risk as small that the U.S. economy will experience deflation in the next couple of decades.
+Today, most seem to regard the risk as small that the US economy will experience deflation in the next couple of decades.
 Moreover, the profession is divided about how to deal with deflation if the nominal short-term interest rate hits the zero bound, as it has in Japan.
-Many policy makers would rely on fiscal not monetary policy to combat deflation at the zero bound, much as many favored fiscal over monetary policy to fight inflation in the 1950s.
+Many policymakers would rely on fiscal not monetary policy to combat deflation at the zero bound, much as many favored fiscal over monetary policy to fight inflation in the 1950s.
 This paper concludes the opposite: monetary policy has the power to preempt deflationary forces, and the power to overcome the zero bound on interest rates to restore price stability and prosperity after a deflationary shock.
 Fiscal policy, on the other hand, is likely to be relatively ineffective at best and counterproductive at worst.

-The exploration of financial stability, deflation, and monetary policy begins in Chapter II by distinguishing between various aspects of financial stability.
-The discussion lays the foundation for the analysis in Chapters III and IV.
-Chapter II opens with a brief review of monetary and secular influences on asset prices.
-There is a discussion of three aspects of liquidity: narrow liquidity, broad liquidity, and market liquidity.
-All three have the potential to influence asset prices significantly.
-The nature and consequences of financial distress are reviewed next.
-Financial distress amplifies asset price fluctuations and contributes to macroeconomic instability.
+The exploration of financial stability, deflation, and monetary policy begins in Part 1 by distinguishing between various aspects of financial stability.
+The discussion lays the foundation for the analysis in Parts 2 and 3.
+Part 1 opens with a brief review of monetary and secular influences on asset prices.

-1. See International Monetary Fund (2000) for a useful empirical survey of the relationship between asset prices and the business cycle.
+1 See International Monetary Fund (2000) for a useful empirical survey of the relationship between asset prices and the business cycle.

-2. Hetzel (1999), International Monetary Fund (1999b), Organisation for Economic Co-operation and Development (1998), Posen (1998), and Ueda (1997) discuss macroeconomic developments in Japan.
+2 Hetzel (1999), International Monetary Fund (1999b), Organization of Economic Cooperation and Development (1998), Posen (1998), and Ueda (1997) discuss macroeconomic developments in Japan.